microsoft/WhatTheHack/063-IntroToAzureRedHatOpenshift/Coach/Solution-08.md

 - Test out **AAD** login option by logging in with your Microsoft credentials

 ## Integrate using the CLI (Optional)
 - If the students decide to, there is a way to complete this challenge in the CLI.
-Here are docs you can look at to help walk you through that process: [Configure Azure Active Directory authentication for an Azure Red Hat OpenShift 4 cluster (CLI)](https://learn.microsoft.com/en-us/azure/openshift/configure-azure-ad-cli)
+Here are docs you can look at to help walk you through that process: [Configure Microsoft Entra authentication for an Azure Red Hat OpenShift 4 cluster (CLI)](https://learn.microsoft.com/en-us/azure/openshift/configure-azure-ad-cli)